mananchawla2005/gpukernels/README.md

 - [Day 91](./day91/) - AdamOptimizer implementation in Pytorch and CUDA
 - [Day 92](./day92/) - Binary Neural Network IN CUDA
 - [Day 93](./day93/) - Trying cp_async prefetch ptx instruction in cuda
+- [Day 94](./day94/) - Understood use of cuda graphs and got speedup in pytorch

 ## FUTURE IDEAS